The Isaiah Projects: Activity during 2025 Twelve-Day War

-In June 2025, after a preemptive strike by the Israeli Air Force on military and nuclear installation targets in Iran during "Operation Rising Lion" (עם כלביא) and the resulting Iran–Israel war, many Israeli civilian residential centers were hit by retaliatory ballistic missile barrages launched by Iran.
+In June 2025, after a preemptive strike by the Israeli Air Force on military and nuclear installation targets in Iran during "Operation Rising Lion" (עם כלביא) and the resulting Twelve-Day War, many Israeli civilian residential centers were hit by retaliatory ballistic missile barrages launched by Iran.
 These attacks resulted in civilian deaths and injuries and caused major property damages across Israel.
-After one such attack in the Israeli town of Bat Yam on the morning of June 15th, in an interview on the ground for CBN News "Jerusalem Dateline", The Isaiah Project's executive director, David Nekrutman, called this event an "unprecedented moment in Israeli history" and that together with the Bridges for Peace organization they were there providing assistance to rescue teams on the ground by making sure they are provided with special equipment.
+After one such attack in the Israeli town of Bat Yam on the morning of June 15, in an interview on the ground for CBN News "Jerusalem Dateline", The Isaiah Project's executive director, David Nekrutman, called this event an "unprecedented moment in Israeli history" and that together with the Bridges for Peace organization they were there providing assistance to rescue teams on the ground by making sure they are provided with special equipment.
 Nekrutman also reiterated the "covenantal bond" between Jews and Christians who are working together.

+Activity during 2026 Iran War

+On February 28th 2026, after the start of the Iran war, executive director, David Nekrutman, was on his way back home on a business trip in the United States and was in the UK at the time.
+Since the airspace in Israel had been closed, Nekrutman decided to fly to Egypt and make his way into Israel via land with the goal of delivering life-saving equipment to first responders on the ground tending to areas hit by missile barrages coming in from Iran.
+In addition, Nekrutman, was on the ground at Kibbutz Nir Oz on the Gaza border delivering the "Eye in the Sky" surveillance system, that was donated by the Daystar Network, to a community directly affected by the October 7th attacks that occurred two and a half years beforehand.